adamon007/npfl129/lectures/lecture12.md

 #### Lecture assignment: permutation_test
 #### Questions: #lecture_12_questions

-**Learning objectives.** After the lecture you shoud be able to
+**Learning objectives.** After the lecture you should be able to

 - Explain foundations of statistical hypothesis testing.

-- Reason about multiple comparison problem.
+- Reason about multiple comparisons problem.

 - Use Bootstrap Resampling and Permutation Tests to compare machine learning models.